Heliograph Mk5

 Contextual Information

 At the Australian Army Museum of WA, heliographs are on display in the Pre 1945 and the Communications Galleries.
-This device is also located in the Communications Gallery commissioned by the Australian Army Museum of Western Australia as part of the Centenary commemorations of the Royal Australian Corp of Signals.
+This device is also located in the Communications Gallery commissioned by the Australian Army Museum of Western Australia as part of the Centenary commemorations of the Royal Australian Corps of Signals.
 Communication devices used by the Australian Army also are presented in their operational context throughout the Museum.

 Lamps, heliographs and flags were all used by Australian contingents during the 2nd Anglo-Boer War 1899 to 1902.